ROCE (Return on Capital Employed) Definition

 ROCE stands for Return on Capital Employed; it is a financial ratio that determines a company’s profitability and the efficiency the capital is applied.
 A higher ROCE implies a more economical use of capital; the ROCE should be higher than the capital cost.
 If not, the company is less productive and inadequately building shareholder value.

-The formula for calculating the ROCE = EBIT/Capital Employed.
+ROCE = EBIT/Capital Employed.

 Calculating Return on Capital Employed is a useful means of comparing profits across companies based on the amount of capital.
 It is insufficient to look at the EBIT alone to determine which company is a better investment.
 You also have to look at the capital and calculate the ROCE.
 Many consider ROCE a more reliable formula than ROE for calculating a company’s future earnings because current liabilities and expenses.